mseemann/angular2-mdl/README.md

 Angular 4 components, directives and styles based on material design lite https://getmdl.io (v: 1.3.0).

 **If you are looking for a stable Angular 2 compatible version please refer to this branch: https://github.com/mseemann/angular2-mdl/tree/angular2 .
-The master is under active development to be compatible with Angular 4.**
+The master is compatible with Angular 4.**

 This package assumes that you are building an Angular app with TypeScript.
 Angular CLI makes it even easier but isn't required.